 The most noteworthy examples of haptic are holding hands, hugging, tickling, also kissing.

 9. Proxemics in Nonverbal Communication

 Proxemics refers to the interpersonal space during communication that affects the interaction.
 It is a familiar type of nonverbal communication that represents the seating arrangements.
 Proxemics are very significant factors in the workplace.
 It also plays an influential role in describing your position and attitude.

 For example, dominant group members position more centrally in the group’s space.
-However, task-oriented leaders VS socially-oriented leaders maintain space ratio or territoriality when the exhibit group meeting.
+However, task-oriented leaders and socially-oriented leaders maintain space ratio or territoriality during the exhibit group meeting.